rocketbitz/libfabric-go/ROADMAP.md

 - Decide how strictly to mirror the C API naming vs. Go idioms (e.g. builder patterns, contexts).
 - Evaluate feasibility of code generation for structs/enums to reduce maintenance burden.
 - Assess need for thread-safety guarantees or locking in Go wrappers beyond libfabric requirements.
+- Identify provider coverage for RMA atomic verbs and descriptor blob requirements so the Phase 5 follow-up work can be scheduled.